Kaihangarau Pūrere Whakamātao

 - work in an engineering workshop

-Refrigeration/air-conditioning technicians need to have a good level of fitness and must be strong as they may need to carry heavy refrigeration/air-conditioning equipment.
+Refrigeration/air-conditioning technicians need to have a good level of fitness and be strong as they may need to carry heavy tools and equipment.

 Qualified refrigeration/air-conditioning technicians need to be registered and licensed with the Electrical Workers Registration Board.